-Tea in Jamaica is not what it sounds like.
+Tea in Jamaica is not always what it sounds like.
 Almost every hot beverage is referred to as tea.
 That’s why you have “coffee tea,” “cocoa tea,” “chocolate tea,” and even “fish tea.”

 The fact is tea drinking is an integral part of Jamaican culture.
 Jamaican teas are present at almost every breakfast table.